cwatt/dunlop_popdynamics/README.md

-# dunlop_popdynamics
+# Land-use alters bacterial growth dynamics in soil

-Scripts for "Land-use alters bacterial growth dynamics in soil" [Link to paper goes here once accepted]
+Scripts for the above titled paper (DOI) which can be accessed here: [Link to paper goes here once accepted]